carpentries/instructor-training/episodes/18-motivation.md

 > learners respond to an instructor's enthusiasm,
 > and instructors need to care about a topic in order to keep teaching it,
 > particularly when they are volunteers.
+{.callout}

+> ## Why Do You Teach?
 >
 > We all have a different motivation for teaching, and that is a really good thing!
-> SWC wants instructors with diverse backgrounds because you each bring something unique to our community.
+> SWC wants instructors with diverse backgrounds because you each bring something
+> unique to our community.
+Read
-> Read the [testimonials]({{ site.github.url }}/guide/#testimonials) from other instructors, to see what motivates them to teach.
+> the [testimonials]({{ site.github.url }}/guide/#testimonials) from other instructors,
+> to see what motivates them to teach.
+After this class, or during a break,
-> Write a short explanation of what motivates you to teach.
-Save this as part of your teaching philosophy for future reference.
+> write a short explanation of what motivates you to teach.
+Save this as part of
+> your teaching philosophy for future reference.
-{: .callout}
+{: .challenge}

 ## Demotivation